 Our Thanksgiving Traditions

-• We always eat so much for Thanksgiving lunch that we’re not hungry for the rest of the day.
-So, we save our Thanksgiving dessert for dinner and eat that instead of a real meal 🙂 That’s the way to do it.
+• Dessert for dinner.
+We always eat so much for Thanksgiving lunch that we’re not hungry for the rest of the day.
+So, we save our Thanksgiving dessert for dinner and eat that instead of a real meal 😀

-• We always play an afternoon game of family kickball.
-I’m not really sure how, because like I mentioned, we’re really full.
-But it’s something I look forward to every year.
+• Family kickball.
+We always play an afternoon game of kickball after our big Thanksgiving lunch.
+I’m not really sure how, because we’re really full…but it’s something I look forward to every year!

-• We watch movies together.
-I’m not really a movie girl, but over Thanksgiving break, I probably watch more movies than all of the other days of the year combined.
+• Lots of movies & couch time.
+During Thanksgiving break, we probably watch more movies than I watch on all of the other days of the year combined!

-If you make this healthy sweet potato casserole, feel free to let me know in a comment or tag me @livbane on Instagram!
+If you make this healthy sweet potato casserole, let me know in a comment or take a photo and tag me @livbane on Instagram!
 I’d love to see!

 Sweet Potato Filling

-- 4 medium or 3 large sweet potatoes (about 3 lbs)
+- 5 medium or 4 large sweet potatoes (about 4 lbs.)